 Direct Supervision Required

-6.1-1 A lawyer has complete professional responsibility for all business entrusted to him or her and must directly supervise staff and assistants to whom the lawyer delegates particular tasks and functions.
+6.1-1 A lawyer has complete professional responsibility for all business entrusted to them and must directly supervise staff and assistants to whom the lawyer delegates particular tasks and functions.

 Commentary

 [1] A lawyer may permit a non-lawyer to act only under the supervision of a lawyer.
 The extent of supervision will depend on the type of legal matter, including the degree of standardization and repetitiveness of the matter, and the experience of the non-lawyer generally and with regard to the matter in question.
 The burden rests on the lawyer to educate a non- lawyer concerning the duties that the lawyer assigns to the non-lawyer and then to supervise the manner in which such duties are carried out.
 A lawyer should review the non-lawyer’s work at sufficiently frequent intervals to enable the lawyer to ensure its proper and timely completion.